govdelivery/govdelivery-tms-ruby/README.md

 -   must be edited in the console
 -   are created automatically
 -   response text can be changed
--   commands can be added to all keywords including the special
+-   commands can be added to all keywords including the special ones
 -   there is no AccountStart keyword

-GOV311 is used but any short code of a shared vendor will work
+Here, GOV311 is used but any short code of a shared vendor will work

 ### Keywords:VendorDefault